■ Duties and responsibilities:

 The information in this article was correct at the time of publishing

-Physicians may be asked to prepare various types of medical-legal reports, most commonly “treating physician reports.”
-On occasion, physicians may be asked to prepare an independent medical examination (IME) report or an expert opinion.
-Knowing how best to respond and prepare these reports will help ensure they fulfil their intended purpose and will mitigate your risk of a potential regulatory authority (College) complaint or legal action.
+Physicians may be asked to prepare various types of medico-legal reports, most commonly “treating physician reports” and independent medical examination (IME) reports.
+Knowing how best to respond and prepare these reports will mitigate the risk of a potential regulatory authority (College) complaint, human rights complaint, or legal action.

-Legal proceedings against physicians related to the preparation of medical-legal reports are uncommon.
-In the event there is a dispute related to a medical-legal report, physicians who author these reports will be judged by whether they exercised the degree of care that could reasonably be expected of a prudent and diligent physician in the same circumstances, including ensuring the statements and conclusions in the report are accurate and reasonable.
-In the CMPA’s experience, physicians have sometimes been criticized for making inaccurate or misleading statements about patient injuries and prognoses, or failing to request the necessary background information needed to complete the requested review.
+Legal proceedings against physicians related to the preparation of medico-legal reports are uncommon.
+In the event there is a dispute related to a medico-legal report, physicians who author these reports will be judged by whether they exercised the degree of care that could reasonably be expected of a prudent and diligent physician in the same circumstances, including ensuring the statements and conclusions in the report are accurate and reasonable.
+There is some possibility that physicians would be criticized for making inaccurate or misleading statements about patient injuries and prognoses, or failing to request the necessary background information needed to complete the requested review.

 Treating physician reports